 and the shadows of all eclipses fall to the East.
 The shadows of eclipses fall slowly and progress to the East without the Earth ever turning or spinning away from underneath them.

-The duration of the aspects and phases that it forms with the Sun and other planets and stars of the ecliptic show that the Earth is not moving.
+The duration of the aspects and phases that it forms in alignment with the Sun and other planets and stars of the ecliptic show that the Earth is not moving.